porsche-design-system/porsche-design-system/packages/components-js/src/components/form/select/select.design.md

 - **Headings**
 !!!
 TBD !!!

+- **Label**
+Label text (≤ 20 characters) is used to inform users as to what information is requested for a Select.
+Every Select should have a label. !!!
+TBD !!!

+- **Select suffix**
+Indicates there are options to choose from.

 - **Validation message**
 Validation text for a select is placed right below the field box (≤ 90 characters).
 This places the error next to the offending select, so there is no confusion for the user as to what field failed validation.
 Effective error messaging can help the user to understand the problem and how to fix it.